victoriacheng15/my-hashnode-blogs/cl02jj6h3017ivenv6o20duav.md

 addEventListener(type, listener, useCapture);
 ```

-As you can see, the `addEventListener` takes 3 arguements
+As you can see, the `addEventListener` takes 3 arguments

-- **type**: this reprensts the event type, such as `click`, `keydown`, `mouseover` and so on.
+- **type**: this is the event type, such as `click`, `keydown`, `mouseover` and so on.
-- **listener**: it is usually the function that you had declared. such as change background color, text color, and many options
+- **listener**: it is usually the function that you had declared, such as change background colour, text colour, and many options

 ```js
 function makeChange() {